paritytech/json-rpc-interface-spec/src/api/transactionWatch_unstable_submitAndWatch.md

 The `invalid` event indicates that the runtime has marked the transaction as invalid.

-This can happen for a variety of reasons specific to the chain, such as a bad signature, bad nonce, not enough balance for fees, etc.
+This can happen for a variety of reasons specific to the chain, such as a bad signature, bad nonce, not enough balance for fees, invalid decoded transaction bytes etc.

 `error` is a human-readable error message indicating why the transaction is invalid.
 This string isn't meant to be shown to end users, but is for developers to understand the problem.